michael-je/synthetic-state-space-generator/README.md

 - [License](#license)

 # Introduction
-This API allows users to generate variety of state-space graphs.
-The tool allows the user to use simple predefined graphs, or to fine-tune the graph by using user-defined function passing.
-Using Hashing and a starting seed, reproducability is ensured for each graph.
-This tool supports user control over branching factor, depth, values of states, heuristic values of states, cycles and transpositions among other features.
+This API allows users to generate a variety of synthetic state-space graphs which simulate real games, and to interact with them in ways that game solvers typically would.

+The tool is aimed at researchers in the field of AI and games (specifically *two-player, deterministic, perfect-information, zero-sum games*).
+The hope is that it will assist in quick and intuitive prototyping of synthetic game-spaces, in order to test the comparative effectiveness of different algorithms to games with varying properties.

+The main principles of the tool are:
+- 1. **Memory efficiency**: Graphs are generated implicitly.
+This means that once initialized with initial parameters and seed, the graph is generated on the fly as it is being traversed.
+- 2. **Reproducability**: Being able to replicate results is very important.
+Since graphs are not stored in memory, the approach is to ensure that they behave completely deterministically no matter how they are traversed.
+- 3. **Easy to use, but powerful**: Ideally, a wide variety of games can be imitated somewhat intuitievly by the default behavior and parameters we have provided.
+However, the scope of different games and their rules is too large to be able to cover every case.
+Therefore, in order to strike a balance between complexity and ease of use, the tool has a modular design to allow users to pass custom functions that control certain aspects of its behavior.

-An accompanying research paper will be linked here once available.
+This document serves mainly as a guide on the use of software itself.
+For a deeper conceptional understanding on its design, an accompanying research paper will be linked here once available.

 # Getting Started
 To install the API, simply,